DCD-Ecosystem/dcd_protocol/docs/01_nodeos/07_concepts/05_storage-and-read-modes.md

 ### Head Mode

-Clients such as `cleos` and the RPC API will see database state as of the current head block of the chain.
+Clients such as `dcdcli` and the RPC API will see database state as of the current head block of the chain.
 Since current head block is not yet irreversible and short-lived forks are possible, state read in this mode may become inaccurate  if `nodeos` switches to a better fork.
 Note that this is also true of speculative mode.

 This mode represents a good trade-off between highly consistent views of the data and latency.